mohimenulislam/Ansible/Introduction to Ansible /Introduction to Ansible.md

 - `ansible-pull`
 - [root@controlnode ~]# root [press tab] - To see available command

 > [!NOTE]
 > - Ansible is agentless, Only control node have to installed python<br>
 > - Ansible can mange - Windows, cisco router, firewall, cloud infrastructure.<br>
-> - `Control node`: The machine from which Ansible CLI tools are run.
-> - `Managed nodes`: The nodes that receive commands and instructions from the control node.
 > - `Playbooks`: Playbooks are YAML files that orchestrate multiple tasks to automate complex processes.
 > - `Task`: A task is the smallest unit of action you can automate using an Ansible playbook.
-> - `Inventory`: An inventory in Ansible is a list of hosts and groups of hosts that Ansible uses to run commands, modules, and tasks.

 Ansible configuration file